JoeStrout/grfon/docs/README.md

 ```

 > ### Backslash-Escaped Special Characters
 > Certain characters following a backslash have special meaning.
-The official set of these supported by GROFN is shown in this table:
+The official set of these supported by GRFON is shown in this table:
+>
 > | Sequence | Unicode (Meaning) |
 > |----------| ----------------- |
 > | \b | 8 (backspace) |